George Orwell: Second World War and Animal Farm

-It was while he was there that Eileen went into hospital for a hysterectomy and died under anaesthetic on 29 March 1945.
-She had not given Orwell much notice about this operation because of worries about the cost and because she expected to make a speedy recovery.
-Orwell returned home for a while and then went back to Europe.
-He returned finally to London to cover the 1945 general election at the beginning of July.
-Animal Farm: A Fairy Story was published in Britain on 17 August 1945, and a year later in the US, on 26 August 1946.
+While he was there, Eileen went into hospital for a hysterectomy.
+She had not given Orwell much notice about the operation because of worries about the cost, and because she expected to make a speedy recovery; however she died on 29 March 1945 of an allergic reaction to the anaesthetic she was given.
+It was expected that he would give up his nine-month-old adopted son, but he did not.
+Orwell returned home and then went back to Europe.
+He returned to London to cover the 1945 general election at the beginning of July.
+Animal Farm: A Fairy Story was published in Britain on 17 August 1945, and in America on 26 August 1946.

 Jura and Nineteen Eighty-Four

 Animal Farm had particular resonance in the post-war climate and its worldwide success made Orwell a sought-after figure.
 For the next four years, Orwell mixed journalistic work—mainly for Tribune, The Observer and the Manchester Evening News, though he also contributed to many small-circulation political and literary magazines—with writing his best-known work, Nineteen Eighty-Four, which was published in 1949.
 He was a leading figure in the so-called Shanghai Club (named after a restaurant in Soho) of left-leaning and émigré journalists, among them E. H. Carr, Sebastian Haffner, Isaac Deutscher, Barbara Ward and Jon Kimche.

 In the year following Eileen's death he published around 130 articles and a selection of his Critical Essays, while remaining active in various political lobbying campaigns.
 He employed a housekeeper, Susan Watson, to look after his adopted son at the Islington flat, which visitors now described as "bleak".
 In September he spent a fortnight on the island of Jura in the Inner Hebrides and saw it as a place to escape from the hassle of London literary life.
 David Astor was instrumental in arranging a place for Orwell on Jura.
 Astor's family owned Scottish estates in the area and a fellow Old Etonian, Robin Fletcher, had a property on the island.
-In late 1945 and early 1946 Orwell made several hopeless and unwelcome marriage proposals to younger women, including Celia Kirwan (who later became Arthur Koestler's sister-in-law); Ann Popham who happened to live in the same block of flats; and Sonia Brownell, one of Connolly's coterie at the Horizon office.
+In late 1945 and early 1946 Orwell made several hopeless and unwelcome marriage proposals to younger women, including Celia Kirwan; Ann Popham, who happened to live in the same block of flats; and Sonia Brownell, one of Connolly's coterie at the Horizon office.
 Orwell suffered a tubercular haemorrhage in February 1946 but disguised his illness.
 In 1945 or early 1946, while still living at Canonbury Square, Orwell wrote an article on "British Cookery", complete with recipes, commissioned by the British Council.
 Given the post-war shortages, both parties agreed not to publish it.
-His sister Marjorie died of kidney disease in May, and soon afterwards, on 22 May 1946, Orwell set off to live on the Isle of Jura at a house known as Barnhill.
+His sister Marjorie died in May.